xypha/Bookmarklets/README.md

   >
   > Bookmarklets always begin with `javascript:`.
 Some browsers automatically delete this label when pasting, so make sure it's there.
   > Bookmarklet code shown below is *minified* i.e., it contains only the information a computer needs to execute the commands quickly.
-  > Copy and paste the code at [UnMinify.com](https://unminify.com/) to expand it so it is easier for humans to read, or visit un-minified link in contents.
+  > Copy and paste the code at [UnMinify.com](https://unminify.com/) to expand it so it is easier for humans to read, or visit un-minified link in contents to view the original code with comments.
+  > If you choose to alter the un-minified code to your own needs, use [Minify JS](https://www.minifier.org/) to compact it before bookmarklet creation.
   >
   > Visit [Wikipedia](https://en.wikipedia.org/wiki/Bookmarklet) to learn more about bookmarklets.